Ph-ill/Digestarr/README.md

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests for improvements or bug fixes.

 *Note: Git is not required to run Digestarr—you can also download the source code as a ZIP from GitHub and follow the installation instructions above.*

+---

+This updated README reflects the current features and outlines your plan to allow user-created third‑party modules for daily digests.
+Let me know if you need any further modifications!